 SystemVerilog supports separate compilation through the idea of a separately compiled unit.
 The unit of compilation is defined as a collection of one or more files.
-This collection of files share a local root and \$root refers to the definitions within the unit of compilation.
+This collection of files share a local root and \$root refers to the that contains definitions local to within the unit of compilation.
 The exact mechanism for defining which files go into each individual compilation units is tool specific.
 The requirement is that a tool provides a mechanism to define the list of files which make up a compilation unit.
 Two extreme cases are:

-- 1. all files make a single compilation unit (in which case the items in \$root are accessible anywhere within the design) - 2. each file is a separate compilation unit (in which case the items in \$root are accessible only to the items defined within the file)
+- 1. all files make a single compilation unit (in which case the items in the local root Sroot are accessible anywhere within the design) - 2. each file is a separate compilation unit (in which case the items in the local root \$root are accessible only to the items defined within the file)

 The items that can be shared between units of compilation are modules, macromodules, primitives, programs, interfaces, and packages.
 All other items which are defined within the local root cannot be accessed by name outside the unit of compilation.
-Access to the items in \$root that are not shared can be accessed using the PLI which must provide an iterator to iterate through all of the units of compilation.
+Access to the items in local root \$root that are not shared can be accessed using the PLI which must provide an iterator to iterate through all of the units of compilation.
 Collision of items which are shared obey the standard rules as if the items where loaded together as a single text stream.

-References within a unit of compilation can access objects within the \$root space either by the object's name (<object_name>) or by \$root.<object_name>.
+References within a unit of compilation can access objects within the local root name \$root space either by the object's name (<object_name>) or by \$:root.<object_name>.
 In resolving a reference, SystemVerilog follows the standard name search rules within the current separate compilation unit, and then searches the \$root for the current separate compilation unit, and then searches the scope containing modules, macromodules, primitives, programs, interfaces.